simkimsia/mbe-model-compiler-for-django/README.md

 The `target` folder contains the expected python files.

-Target language is Python 3.7.7 and above.
+Target language is Django 2.2.

 The `output` folder contains the actual generated code from the semantic models.